linktohack/helm-stack/README.md

 ```

 - `services.XXX.ports` will be exposed as `LoadBalancer` (if needed)
-- addtional key `services.XXX.expose` will be exposed as `ClusterIP` ports
+- Additional key `services.XXX.expose` will be exposed as `ClusterIP` ports

 ## Traefik ingress
 ```sh